jmtalarn/docs/source/index.html.md

 ## Embeded support

-> You can call the API directly from an html `img` tag - images are returned inline.
-For example:
+> You can call the API directly from an html `img` tag - images are returned inline:

 ```html
 <img